Hardwood floors are delicate, and the wrong vacuum can easily scratch or damage them.

 Things to Consider Before Purchasing

-What makes a good vacuum for hardwood floors?
+There are many types of vacuums for hardwood floors.
 Here are the main elements worth considering before committing to a specific model.

 Personal Needs and Usage